-We were looking for a nice restaurant in Hangzhou and came across a relatively obscure but very well reviewed restaurant housed in a boutique hotel - Tianlun Inn.
+We were looking for a nice restaurant in Hangzhou and came across a relatively obscure but very well-reviewed restaurant housed in a boutique hotel - Tianlun Inn.
 The restaurant is small by China standards - but pretty large by normal Asian standards.
 It can easily seat more then a couple of hundred dinners - and the dining area is divided into several sections.
 The interior decor is very stylish and beautifully done.

-The menu is quire overwhelming.
+The menu is quite overwhelming.
 There are literally pages after pages of mouth-watering selections.
 Asking the waiters for assistance wasn't much help - as they tend to steer you towards the more expensive items on the menu.
 After studying the menu for about 20 min - I managed to complete the order of around 15 dishes.

 The food at Tianlun Inn is expertly prepared and beautifully presented.
-In fact it was one of the best dining experiences I have had in China.
+In fact, it was one of the best dining experiences I have had in China.
 Course after course came out - all of which were delicious and some were even surprising and exciting.

 Even the appetizers are very unusual.
 The pickled radish looked like something else completely.